freebsd/freebsd-src/CONTRIBUTING.md

 ### Additional Requirements for FreeBSD Committers

-* Committers submitting Pull Requests are for pushing their changes to the tree (including obtaining any required approvals).
+* Committers submitting Pull Requests are responsible for pushing their changes to the tree (including obtaining any required approvals).
 * Pull Requests opened by FreeBSD committers may be closed after one month unless there is a strong reason to keep them open.